letsdrink/ouzo/docs/utils/arrays.rst

 filter
 ~~~~~~
 This method filters array using function.
-Result contains all elements for which function  returns ``true``
+Result contains all elements for which function  returns ``true``.

 **Parameters:** ``$elements``, ``$function``

 **Example:**